clearhaus/gateway-api-docs/source/index.html.md

 ## Payout to cardholder

-Sometimes cardholders should receive money, e.g. if you will pay out some winnings.
+Sometimes cardholders should receive money, e.g. if you wish to pay out some winnings.

 The following will transfer EUR 500.00 to cardholder's bank account from your